Keyboard shortcuts

 lox.alloc :: (obj_type: i8, size: i64) -> !llvm.ptr

-Allocates a heap object with the given type and size.
+Allocates a heap object with the given type and data size (not including header).

 Pushes a shadow stack frame with the given number of root slots.